aFarkas/tmp-webpack/README.md

 But I can not achieve this: If I use the `CommonsChunkPlugin` I can only achieve that the backbone chunk is merged into the normal app chunk.

 How can I solve this problem?
+I would need something to say, that app.js is kind of an entry chunk?